Supabase vs PlanetScale for Solo Developers

 Key Differences

 Free tier.
 Supabase has one.
-PlanetScale doesn't.
+PlanetScale doesn't, not since the Hobby tier was deprecated and the serverless Scaler plan was removed on 2026-02-12.
 For solo developers experimenting, prototyping, or running side projects, this is a significant factor.
 Supabase lets you build for free until your project proves itself.
-PlanetScale costs $39/month from the start.
+PlanetScale charges from the start, from $5/month for its cheapest single-node Postgres SKU up to about $39/month for the MySQL Base tier.

 Scope of service.
 Supabase is a platform.
 Database, auth, file storage, real-time, edge functions.
 PlanetScale is purely a database.
 If you need auth or file storage alongside PlanetScale, you're adding separate services and paying for each one.
 Supabase bundles everything together.